 The corporate income tax rate in South Africa is 28%, while the personal income tax rate varies based on how much a worker makes each year.
 Employers must make individual income tax for employees a primary concern to stay compliant.

-South Africa Payroll Options
+South Africa Payroll Options for Companies

 Every company is different in its primary functions and how it runs day-to-day operations.
 The four main South Africa payroll options are meant to provide a solution for every kind of company — whether you want to handle payroll yourself or outsource it.
 These choices include: